Our Location

 In most states, requirements to be an IME provider include:

-Attending and graduating from college, medical school or an advanced graduate degree program State licensure to practice Becoming credentialed with an insurer and/or establishing a business as an independent contract independent medical examiner
+Attending and graduating from college, medical school or an advanced graduate degree program State licensure to practice.
+Becoming credentialed with an insurer and/or establishing a business as an independent medical examiner.

 All independent medical examiners should comply with state rules and their local licensing board's guidance.
 There are ethics hotlines available to answer questions about an IME provider's duty to patients.